Rajib-Mardi/Built-complete-CI-CD-pipelines-for-Dockerized-application-with-dynamic-versioning/README.md

    * Build Java application and clean old artifacts

-      * ```maven clean package``` jenkins server will clean the target directory from the old build   and build the neew application jar
+      * ```maven clean package``` jenkins server will clean the target directory from the old build   and build the new application jar

+#### Configure CI step: Build Image with dynamic Docker Image Tag
+* everytime we are  releasing the new version , we are  not  actually releasing  jarfile but rather a docker image
      * Adjusted Dockerfile file

-       *  Build docker  with dynamic Docker Image Tag
+ * Build a Docker image tag with dynamic images and use the application version for the Docker image version.
-        * build docker image from dockerfile
+*  Image name will be dynamic  weneed to set it everytime we run a build pipeline
         * tag image with repository URL  and name
+* To access the value or variable of ```IMAGE_NAME```  by reading it from the pom.xml

      ![java-maven-app – Jenkinsfile 08-04-2023 14_17_55](https://user-images.githubusercontent.com/96679708/230753093-7d991eb3-8a05-4d7b-8adb-60964263ad6d.png)